-I work with clients in the San Francisco area on immigration issues.
+I work with clients in the Stockton area on immigration issues.
 A recent article in the Chicago Tribune noted that intercountry adoption has become more difficult.
 For years, American families have been able to rely upon adoptions from highly popular countries such as Russia, China and Guatemala.
 But this is no longer the case.

 For prospective parents who want to adopt now, a good lawyer who understands immigration and intercountry adoption is an important asset.
 Here’s what has recently developed over the past few years.